MoonPoet/xaprb-src/content/blog/2015/maximize-productivity-in-three-easy-steps.md

 physical wellness into your daily rhythm for maximum impact.
 I will share that in a later post.

-If you try my suggestions, please use the comments to let me know how it works for you, and what other suggestions you have.
+If you try my suggestions, let me know how it works for you, and what other suggestions you have.

 ### References